hmcts/ops-runbooks/BAIS/BAIS-NSG-Rules.md

 # BAIS NSG Rules

-This document describes how to add/remove/edit NSG rules for the BAIS enviornments.
+This document describes how to add/remove/edit NSG rules for the BAIS environments.
 All rules are managed through automation in the [Globalscape Repo](https://github.com/hmcts/globalscape-azure-infrastructure).

 ## Prerequisites